teuben/dc2019/scripts4paper/DC_run.md

 analyze combination results
 For this, specify in *_pars_*-file:
 * momchans
+* mapchan
 * skymodel
+* assessment_thresh

 what it does:
-* residual maps + tclean masks, stopping criteria NUMBERS, and thresholds stopping criteria codes are dwefined as in https://casa.nrao.edu/casadocs/casa-5.4.0/synthesis-imaging/user-interaction https://casadocs.readthedocs.io/en/v6.2.0/notebooks/synthesis_imaging.html#Iteration-Control under "Global Stopping Criteria"
+* residual maps + tclean masks, stopping criteria, and thresholds stopping criteria codes are defined as in https://casa.nrao.edu/casadocs/casa-5.4.0/synthesis-imaging/user-interaction https://casadocs.readthedocs.io/en/v6.2.0/notebooks/synthesis_imaging.html#Iteration-Control under "Global Stopping Criteria"
+* combined image products, SD image, and skymodel if provided

 * Combined image vs. SD image (and model image, if skymodel from simulation is given)
-  * Compare_Apar/Fidelity_(cubes)
+  * Compare_Apar/Fidelity(_cubes)
   * show_Apar/Fidelity_map
   * Compare_Apar/Fidelity_signal
   * genmultisps: power spectra of images and apar images

+all functions on continuum and mom0, Compare_Apar/Fidelity_cubes on cubes

-- numbers of involved step a file name end ---> allows assessment/comparison of subselection of steps.
+- numbers of involved step appear at file name end ---> allows assessment/comparison of subselection of steps.